uqlibrary/technology-training/R/rstudio_intro/rstudio_intro.md

 During this session, you will:

 - Create a project for data analysis
 - Create a folder structure
 - Know where to find help
 - Learn about a few useful functions
 - Create a script
 - Import a dataset
 - Understand the different RStudio panels
 - Use a few shortcuts
 - Know how to extend R with packages
 - Generate a data visualisation

-## Open RStudio

--   If you are using your own laptop please open RStudio
-    -   Make sure you have a working Internet connection
--   On Library computers:
-    -   Log in with your UQ username and password (if you are both staff and student, use your student account)
-    -   Make sure you have a working Internet connection
-    -   Go to search at bottom left corner (magnifying glass)
-    -   Open the ZENworks application
-    -   Search for “RStudio”
-    -   Double-click on RStudio which will install both R and RStudio

 ## R Projects

 Let’s first create a new project:

 - Click the “File” menu button (top left corner), then “New Project”
 - Click “New Directory”
 - Click “New Project”
 - In “Directory name”, type the name of your project, for example “YYYY-MM-DD_rstudio-intro”
 - Browse and select a folder where to locate your project (`~` is your home directory).
 For example, a folder called “r-projects”.
 - Click the “Create Project” button

 > R Projects make your work with R more straight forward, as they allow
 > you to segregate your different projects in separate folders.
 You can